svenluijten/laravel-testing-utils/README.md

 ```

 ## Usage
-You will now have access to several traits to use in your test classes.
+You will now have access to several traits and macros to use in your test classes.

 ### `InteractsWithViews`
 This trait adds two view assertions: `assertViewExists` and `assertViewNotExists`.